Designing food as a driver for innovation with Design for Europe Summit

-The purpose of the ‘Powering Innovation’ Summit was to offer an interactive opportunity to connect leaders, share results on design-driven innovation projects in the partnering countries, assess the skills needed in our workforce, learn how design can address significant societal challenges, and explore how innovation can be implemented and scaled more efficiently.
-Tailoring to a public of design professionals, Design Council, the consortium leader for Design for Europe, asked WE Factory to design and execute the food experience.
+The purpose of the ‘Powering Innovation’ Summit was to offer an interactive opportunity to connect design leaders, share results on design-driven innovation projects in the partnering countries, assess the skills needed in our workforce, learn how design can address significant societal challenges, and explore how innovation can be implemented and scaled more efficiently.
+Design Council, the consortium leader for Design for Europe, asked WE Factory to design and execute the food experience.
 The conference has successfully contributed to Design Council being seen as a leading partner within the project, and design as a catalyst force for innovation within Europe.

 “We were determined to provide an event experience that was different from your typical corporate conference.
 Instead, we decided to highly design it – and here WE Factory really helped us.
 WE Factory’ knowledge of food and understanding of client’s needs was marvelous.
 They brought an extraordinary network of food & drink suppliers, outside the box thinking and in appreciation of our budget capabilities.
 Knowing our audience, they’ve designed a nutritious and healthy food experience, which kept all the design professional excited and nourished all day long.
 They were a pleasure to work with, and we couldn’t have been more satisfied.”